FAQ

 Resources are monitoring the incident (this can be performed remotely in regional areas).

 If the incident escalates to the level that lives and homes are potentially threatened, a community warning may be issued with more detailed safety information.
-Warnings will either be attached to the Incident, or appear nearby on the map and in the list view.

 Remember emergencies can happen quickly and there may not always be time to issue a warning before life and property is under threat.
 It's important to put your plan into action at the first sign of danger.
 Do not wait and see.